kuzzleio/kuzzle/doc/2/guides/main-concepts/5-authentication/index.md

 }
 ```

-In the example above, no user can use a password that includes the login and the password must be at least 6 chars long.

-Editors and admin users passwords expire every 30 days and the password must be at least 8 chars long and include at least one letter and one digit.

-Admin users passwords must either be 24 or more chars long, or include a lower case char, an upper case char, a digit and a special char.

 ## `oauth` Strategy

 This plugin allows to authenticate with OAuth providers such as Facebook, Twitter, etc by using [Passport.js OAuth2](http://www.passportjs.org/docs/oauth2-api/).